Henrocker/NSG-4G-celldb/README.md

 # NSG 4G celldb

 NSG 4G celldb is a crowdsourced 4G cell database for Network Signal Guru Android app.

+## Contribute!

-Contribute by adding tower data from towers in your area.
-Create a pull request with your added towers.
-Please check, if the file is valid and working in NSG before opening any request.
+Please contribute to this list by adding your own towers to the celldb.
+Create a pull request and please check, if the file is valid and working in NSG before opening any request.
+Thank you! 😊

 ## Why does this exist?